 Our Analysis and Test Results

-The nozzle can easily be twisted on or off to conserve hot water between lather and rinse.
+The nozzle on the Pocket Shower can easily be twisted on or off to conserve hot water between lather and rinse.
 It also displays a helpful diagram of this next to said nozzle, so you're unlikely to forget which way to turn.
-Though the head is the same width as several others we tested, it's a bit flatter, concentrating the flow a bit better than the others.
-As is the case with pretty much any gravity shower, it's a bit challenging to get this one hung at exactly the right height for your soapy head.
-Once you hit that sweet spot though, the Pocket Shower performs perfectly adequately for what it is.
+Though the head is the same width as several others we tested, it's a bit flatter, concentrating the flow slightly better.
+As is the case with pretty much any gravity shower, it can be challenging to get it hung at exactly the right height for your soapy head.
+Once you hit that sweet spot, though, this shower performs perfectly adequately for what it is.

 With a capacity of 10 liters or about 2.6 gallons, the Pocket Shower doesn't sound like it will last all that long.
-However, with its tapering water pressure, it outlasted our expectations by still going for nearly 10 minutes!
-That being said, the closer it got to the end of its life, the less useful that flow was until the last little bits were just that — little bits.
+However, with its tapering water pressure, it outlasted our expectations by going for nearly 10 minutes!
+That being said, the closer it gets to the end of the water, the less useful that flow is until the last little bits are just that — little bits.

 Ease of Set Up

-The top of this portable miracle is gaping wide open, with a closure system just like your standard dry bag.
-This makes it one of the easiest showers to set up by simply scooping up regular lake water quickly and easily.
+The top of this portable miracle is a gaping wide opening with a closure system just like your standard dry bag.
+This makes it one of the easiest showers to set up by simply scooping up regular lake water.
 The top rolls down and clips shut and voila!
 You're ready!
-This configuration also makes it very easy to clean and dry your unit when you're done, which is more than most the other showers we tested.
+This configuration also makes it very easy to clean and dry your unit when you're done, which is not the case for many of the other showers we tested.

 If that's not simple enough, there are helpful directions printed inside the bag where they can never get lost.
 This little guy also comes with a long cord with which to hang it from a sturdy tree — though learning some helpful knots will go a long way toward being able to hoist it to the right height.
-We noticed that the top tends to leak very slightly when it's laying on its side, but it never seemed to make a noticeable 'dent' in the amount of water inside, even when left out all day to soak up the sun.
-We also had a few close calls accidentally opening the nozzle while maneuvering it on hot granite, but that was simple enough to just twist shut again.
+We noticed that the top tends to leak very slightly when it's lying on its side, but it never seemed to make a noticeable 'dent' in the amount of water inside, even when left out all day to soak up the sun.

 The look and feel of the Pocket Shower is that of a relatively thin dry bag, and it seems as though its durability is about the same.
 For the summer season we tested ours, we had absolutely no issues with it holding up to all kinds of backpacking shenanigans, being dunked in lakes, dragged across boulders, and yanked up trees.
 The showerhead will leak slightly if you overtighten it, but this warning is helpfully printed in numerous places on the unit to remind you not to do that.